We deploy talented, unique teams to focus on impact.

 Gwen has a Master’s Degree in Urban Planning from New York University and Bachelor of Arts in Ethics, Social Constructions, and Public Policy from UCLA.

-Conor McKay is a Project Director with Freedman Consulting, LLC, where he leads projects focused on research, policy development, strategic planning, and issue advocacy.
+Conor McKay is a Vice President with Freedman Consulting, LLC, where he leads projects focused on research, policy development, strategic planning, and issue advocacy.

 Conor has worked as a political and policy advisor in and out of government, in the public, private, and non-profit sectors, and at both the federal and local levels.
 Before joining the firm in 2019, he was an Aspen Institute Fellow and inaugural director of the Institute’s Future of Work Initiative, investigating the ways in which technology and globalization are reshaping work in the 21st century and developing bipartisan policy solutions to protect and restore economic opportunity.
 Conor led and authored policy white papers on reimagining capitalism, reinventing workplace benefits and protections, reforming the social safety net, and preparing the workforce for automation.
 Prior to his work at Aspen, he was a Special Assistant on Vice President Joe Biden’s staff at the White House.
 He also served as Chief of Staff for the bipartisan Simpson-Bowles debt reduction commission, and he provided key policy development and data analysis for Detroit Mayor Mike Duggan’s efforts to revitalize basic city services.